masterFlippy/blog/cdk_gql/README.md

 - Head over to the AWS console and navigate to AppSync
 - Click on your API
-- Click Run a Query
+- Click `Run a Query`
-- You will se your different mutations and your query
+- You will see your different mutations and your query
-- Select the create one to create your first user:
+- Select the create mutation to create your first user:

 ![Alt](img/test.png)

 ## Deep Dive

+If you found this interesting and want to learn more.
+I have a few links prepared for you.

+- If you are not familiar with CDK visit the [CDK documentation](https://docs.aws.amazon.com/cdk/v2/guide/home.html) and browse through it.
+- If you want to learn more about GraphQL.
+[Here](https://graphql.org/learn/) you have the docs
+- If you are looking for a quicker way to grasp the concept, you can check this video out about CDK: [CDK intro](https://www.youtube.com/watch?v=nlb8yo7SZ2I)
+- If you want another hands-on tutorial in CDK.
+Have a look at this official AWS tutorial: [CDK tutorial](https://aws.amazon.com/getting-started/guides/setup-cdk/?ref=gsrchandson)

 ## Summary

+I find GraphQL to be a fantastic tool for building APIs due to its efficiency and flexibility in data retrieval.
+When combined with the CDK, the development experience becomes even more enjoyable.
+The CDK's ability to provision and manage cloud resources programmatically aligns seamlessly with GraphQL's schema-centric approach, making the entire development process smooth and enjoyable.